 The order and contiguity of storage allocated by successive calls to realloc() is unspecified.
 The pointer returned if the allocation succeeds shall be suitably aligned so that it may be assigned to a pointer to any type of object and then used to access such an object in the space allocated (until the space is explicitly freed or reallocated).
 Each such allocation shall yield a pointer to an object disjoint from any other object.
 The pointer returned shall point to the start (lowest byte address) of the allocated space.
 If the space cannot be allocated, a null pointer shall be returned.

 Upon successful completion, realloc() shall return a pointer to the (possibly moved) allocated space.
 If size is 0, either:

-A null pointer shall be returned [CX] and errno set to an implementation-defined value.
+A null pointer shall be returned [CX] and, if ptr is not a null pointer, errno shall be set to an implementation-defined value.

-A unique pointer that can be successfully passed to free() shall be returned, and the memory object pointed to by ptr shall be freed.
+A pointer to the allocated space shall be returned, and the memory object pointed to by ptr shall be freed.
 The application shall ensure that the pointer is not used to access an object.